garrardkitchen/blog/content/posts/nodejs-install-e401.md

 tags: nodejs, e401, azure functions, npm feed, upstream feed, typpescript
 ---

-Today I created a simple nodeJS Azure Functions app to start building out a PoC and when I tried to install it's dependencies like so:
+Today I created a simple nodeJS Azure Functions Applicaiton to start building out a PoC and when I tried to install it's dependencies like so:

 ```powershell
 npm install